conceptte/testcrm-host/README.md

 docker compose exec app composer require conceptte/testcrm
 ```

-4. Create temp and log directories:
+4. Create temp and log directories (i didnt setup users and permissions in Dockerfile, so it because 777, which is not ideal for security, but works for development):

 ```bash
 docker compose exec app mkdir -p temp log